jdansev/Concurrent-PageRank/README.md

-# Concurrent PageRank
+# PageRank
-A multi-threaded implementation of the PageRank algorithm in C
+Multi-threaded implementation of the PageRank algorithm in C